JudgeZ/Python-for-Power-Platform/README.md

-# PACX — PAC-like Python Library & CLI (Extended, TDD-ready)
+# Python for Power Platform

 This repository provides a test-driven, extensible Python library and CLI targeting Microsoft Power Platform + Dataverse.